 4. Discussion

-A one-round e-Delphi survey was conducted to assess the content validity of the items in the alpha version of the BTPAQ-SR. The aim was to determine expert consensus on the importance and frequency of items related to the diagnosis and assessment of breakthrough pain (BTP) in children and young people (CYP), and to gather feedback on item wording and response options.
+A one-round e-Delphi survey was conducted to assess the content validity of the items in the alpha version of the BTPAQ-SR. The aim was to determine expert consensus on the importance and frequency of items related to the diagnosis and assessment of breakthrough pain (BTP) in children and young people, and to gather feedback on item wording and response options.
 Of the 49 survey items presented, 42 reached the pre-established consensus threshold of ≥70%, providing strong support for the tool’s construct validity.

 The diagnostic algorithm in Section A did not reach consensus, with 54% of experts rating it important.
 The current e-Delphi study revealed diverse opinions on two key aspects: the requirement of well-controlled background pain and the distinction between breakthrough, episodic, and end-of-dose pain types.
 These findings align with known challenges in defining BTP criteria [14-16, 18, 29].
 Controlled background pain for the diagnosis of BTP is a recognised criterion [17, 19, 48], but its interpretation varies significantly across studies.
-Portenoy and Hagen [48] defined it as "12 hours of mild or no pain," while Webber, Davies [17] used the broader term “most of the time,” — a difference that adds to diagnostic ambiguity.
+Portenoy and Hagen [48] defined it as "12 hours of mild or no pain," while Webber, Davies [17] used the broader term “most of the time,” a difference that adds to diagnostic ambiguity.
 The Breakthrough Pain Assessment Tool's validation study (BAT; [18]) demonstrated limited diagnostic accuracy, identifying only 54% of 65 clinically-confirmed BTP cases.

 Despite this lack of diagnostic consensus, developing a validated diagnostic tool remains crucial, especially for paediatric populations where none currently exists [16].
-The lack of agreement among some respondents regarding aspects of the definition of breakthrough pain (BTP) highlights the importance of consistent reporting through a standardized, agreed-upon tool.
+Therefore, the diagnostic algorithm will be retained and further evaluated as part of the psychometric assessment of the BTPAQ-SR. The lack of agreement among some respondents regarding aspects of the definition of breakthrough pain (BTP) highlights the importance of consistent reporting through a standardized, agreed-upon tool.
 Without such a tool, it would be difficult to ensure consistent assessment, reporting and perhaps management of BTP across services and individual professionals.
 Achieving sufficient international consensus on this tool provides a strong mandate to meaningfully address this issue.
 Given the established difficulty in reaching agreement on BTP definitions, the research team’s decision was that conducting a second Delphi round for this item would serve no purpose.

 Clinicians responded very positively to the breakthrough pain questionnaire self-report, the version designed for young people to complete.
 Most items achieved consensus on both importance and frequency, and qualitative comments reflected this strong support.
 Clinicians valued the structure and clarity the questionnaire brings to breakthrough pain assessment.
 They noted that nothing comparable currently exists in the literature, making it a valuable addition.
 The response format was familiar to clinicians and considered appropriate for the target population.
 Several suggestions for refinement were also provided.